waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 3.  **Fake Wall:** Walk into every wall adjacent to the accessible floor.
 (Tested: Failed in accessible area)
 4.  **'G' Shape Path:** Walk in the shape of a 'G' in the accessible area.
 (Untested)
 5.  **Statue Interaction:** Interacting with the statues at (1, 15) and (4, 15) will trigger an event.
 (Tested: Failed, they only display the gym name.)
-6.  **New Hypothesis (Re-entry):** Based on the Goldenrod Dept. Store puzzle, leaving and re-entering the gym might change the puzzle state.
+6.  **Re-entry:** Based on the Goldenrod Dept. Store puzzle, leaving and re-entering the gym might change the puzzle state.
+(Tested: Failed.
+The layout remained unchanged.)
+7.  **'G' Shape Path:** Walk in the shape of a 'G' in the accessible area.
 (Current hypothesis being tested)

 ## Archived Info